Patient education: Chronic myeloid leukemia (CML) in adults (Beyond the Basics)

 Initial treatment of chronic myeloid leukemia in chronic phase

-Interferon alpha for the treatment of chronic myeloid leukemia
+Interferon alfa for the treatment of chronic myeloid leukemia

 Molecular genetics of chronic myeloid leukemia